If you have a question about studying English at Regent’s, we may have answered it here. For more information, please get in touch via email.

 How to enrol?

 If you are interested in learning English and becoming a student at Regent’s, we ask you to submit an online application.
-You can do that by clicking the Apply button on your course page and selecting a preferred start date.
+You can do that by clicking Apply button that’s placed on your course page and selecting a preferred start date.
 Once you send us your application, we might ask you to submit some documents.
-When all the documents have been submitted, you should receive an unconditional offer to learn English at Regent’s via email.
-If you are happy with the offer, we will require a non-refundable deposit payment (£150) to secure your place on the course.
+When all the documents have been submitted, you receive a booking confirmation.
+If you are happy with your booking, we will require a non-refundable deposit payment of £400 to secure your place on the course.

-Upon receipt of your deposit payment we will issue an acceptance letter or a Short-Term Study Visa letter if you need to apply for a Short-Term Study Visa.
+Upon receipt of your deposit payment we will issue an acceptance letter or a visa letter.

 The balance of your programme fees is due 2 weeks before the course start date.